demonic073/Docker-Ollama-openwebui-ui/README.md

-# docker compose ollama and open-webui ui
+# Docker Compose Ollama and Open-webui UI

 I built this docker-compose deployment to isolate any outside connections within the docker container to make sure all queries ran on the ai model are only ran local nothing is getting sent outside.
 I mostly used this to test Deepseek ai model, but this can also be used with any supported Olama compatible models as well.